 Figure 16: ML training host and inference locations

-9.2 WP2: ML-based MAC Scheduling and Network Slicing for 5G and Beyond Base Station
+9.2 AI/ML-based MAC Scheduling and Network Slicing for 5G and Beyond Base Station

 9.2.1 Context:

 Future wireless systems, i.e., 5G Advanced and beyond will present significant challenges and complexity due to network densification and highly demanding applications.
 As a result, the evolution towards 5G wireless for an architectural transformation required to support service heterogeneity, coordination of multi-connectivity technologies and on-demand service deployment.
 An emerging idea that enables such a transformation using the concepts of virtualization, flexibility and intelligence is open radio access network (O-RAN).
 As mentioned before, the main objective of O-RAN is to enhance the RAN performance with focus on two fundamental pillars, Openness and Intelligence.
 Openness aims to build more cost effective and agile RAN through open source and open interfaces enabling efficient multi-vendor interoperability.
 Intelligence to meet the requirements for increasingly complex, denser and richer networks through deep learning and embedded intelligence in every layer of the RAN architecture.
 Thus, machine learning (ML) and AI back end policy-driven optimization modules are required in medium access control (MAC) protocols to empower network intelligence through standardised interfaces to meet the requirements of 5G Advanced and 6G systems.